-Packets and control symbols are received by the Serial RapidIO Electrical Interface (Serial MAC) and forwarded to the RapidIO Interface (for more information on the Serial MAC, refer to "Serial RapidIO Electrical Interface" on page 61).
+Packets and control symbols are received by the Serial RapidIO Electrical Interface (Serial MAC) and forwarded to the RapidIO Interface (for more information on the Serial MAC, refer to "Serial RapidIO Electrical Interface" on page 65).
 Received packets have their integrity verified by error checking.
 Once the packet's integrity has been verified, the destination ID of the packet is used to access the routing lookup table to determine which port the packet should be forwarded to and whether the packet is a multicast packet.
 The packet is then buffered by the Internal Switch Fabric (ISF) for transmission to the port.
-After the packet is transferred to the egress port, the port transmits the packet.
-If a packet fails the CRC check, the packet is discarded and the transmitter is instructed to retransmit the packet through the use of control symbols.
+After the packet is discarded and the transmitter is instructed to retransmit the packet through the use of control symbols.